China state sector a honey pot for corrupt officials

 But China’s petrochemical engineering market should be worth $40 billion by 2016 alone, according to industry data.
 China is also investing $65-$80 billion between 2012 and 2016 to expand its oil refining capacity.

-“It’s inevitable to have the corruption problem because of the high concentration of power at the top,” Chen Weidong, chief energy researcher at CNOOC Group, parent of Chinese offshore oil giant CNOOC Ltd (0883.HK), said of graft in tenders for energy EPC contracts in China.
+“It’s inevitable to have the corruption problem because of the high concentration of power at the top,” Chen Weidong, chief energy researcher at CNOOC Group, parent of Chinese offshore oil giant CNOOC Ltd, said of graft in tenders for energy EPC contracts in China.

 “They hold public tenders for projects but the process of choosing winning bids is not open.”